-Once this movement to Spec, DP_1 occurs, DP_2 which contains the universal quantifier kiyoo, is free to undergo remnant movement, stranding the noun in the position occupied by DP_1 .
-This remnant movement results in configurations like those shown in (66).
+Once this movement to Spec,DP1 occurs, DP2, which contains the universal quantifier kiyoo, is free to undergo remnant movement, stranding the noun in the position occupied by DP1.
+This remnant movement results in configurations like those shown in (70).

+(70)

+$$[{DP_2}$$

-(66) [DP2 kiyoopa=n] =mun [DP1 jono tDP2 =n] jiriti all.LG=ERG =C peccary =ERG food vuna=hi=ki=nu look.for=IPFV=3.PRES=DECL 'All the peccaries are looking for food.'
+Kiyoopa= \mathbf{n}] =mun $[{DP_1}$ jono t{DP_2} = \mathbf{n}] jiriti all.LG=ERG = C peccary =ERG food vuna=hi=ki=nu. look.for=IPFV=3.PRS=DECL 'All the peccaries are looking for food.'

-In (66), the quantifier and the noun match in case.
-This case doubling is derived via feature spreading of the ergative case feature from D_1 to D_2 .
+In (70), the quantifier and the noun match in case.
+This case matching is derived via feature spreading of the ergative case feature from D_1 to D_2 .
 When the head of DP_1 is assigned ergative case, it passes this feature on to the head of DP_2 , which is still nested within DP_1 .
-When DP_2 undergoes remnant movement, both D_1 and D_2 will surface as ergative case.23
+When DP_2 undergoes remnant movement, both D_1 and D_2 will surface as ergative case.

-23For Tiwa, we argued that both instances of D did not surface as adjacent case markers in continuous DPs due to haplology.
+In a continuous DP in Amahuaca, only one case marker surfaces.
+For Tiwa, we argued that both instances of D did not surface as adjacent case markers in continuous DPs due to haplology.
 In Amahuaca, the ergative case marker is simply suprasegmental nasality that surfaces on the preceding vowel (orthographically represented as =n) and the nominative case marker is a palatal fricative (orthographically represented as =x).
-Given that Amahuaca does not phonologically show more than a two-way nasality contrast for vowels nor a length contrast for fricatives, we assume that there is not a phonologically licit way to realize adjacent case markers at the right edge of a continuous DP in Amahuaca.
-However, when the DP is split, both case markers can surface.
+Given that Amahuaca does not phonologically show more than a two-way nasality contrast for vowels nor a length contrast for fricatives, we assume that there is not a phonologically licit way to contrastively realize adjacent case markers at the right edge of a continuous DP in Amahuaca.
+Only when a DP is split can multiple case markers surface.